Wakanohana Masaru: After sumo

 After a brief spell as a member (or elder) of the Japan Sumo Association, he eventually left sumo completely and has worked as an entertainer in Japan, as well as trying to enter the professional world of American football.
 On March 23, 2002, Hanada signed with the Arizona Rattlers.
 Wakanohana owned and operated a chain of chanko nabe (literally "meal pot", the staple food of sumo wrestlers) restaurants in Japan called "Chanko Dining Waka".
 On May 6, 2010, it was announced in the news that the "Chanko Dining Waka" chain was filing for bankruptcy, citing debts of over 147 million yen.

 Wakanohana published his autobiography, Dokuhaku: Strong Spirit (独白―ストロング・スピリット) in 2000.
 He wrote of his constant fear during his career that he could be badly injured in a bout, and revealed that he never slept well during tournaments.

 It was announced in October 2007, he was divorcing his wife Mieko, whom he married in June 1994 and with whom he had four children.
 He has since remarried and has another child with his new wife.

 In 2011, Hanada started spelling his name 花田 虎上 professionally.

 He stepped onto the dohyō at the Ryōgoku Kokugikan for the first time since his retirement in 2000 when he attended the 2018 Hakuhō Cup, an amateur sumo event for children.

 In 2019 he appeared on Abema as a sumo commentator.
 This was his first work in sumo broadcasting in 15 years, having last appeared on NHK in 2004.

 Relationship with Takanohana

 At the time of the death of their father on May 30, 2005, a bitter rift between Wakanohana and Takanohana was widely reported in the Japanese media.
 Upon his father's death, Takanohana was very critical of both his brother and his mother: his attacks on his brother (Wakanohana) relating to the struggle between them to control their father's funeral rites; the attacks on his mother condemning her for her extramarital affair (which led to her divorce from Futagoyama, and had only been rumored up to that point).
 There had been some speculation that all of this was related to who would control their father's estate.
-However, Wakanohana forfeited claim to the estate not long after his father's funeral.
+However, Wakanohana forfeited his claim to the estate not long after his father's funeral.